testdouble/react-decoupler/README.md

 ## Overview

-React Decoupler is a simple dependency injection utility designed to help you decouple your React components from outside concerns and make it easier to reuse, refactor, and test your code.
+React Decoupler is a simple dependency injection / service locator utility designed to help you decouple your React components from outside concerns and make it easier to reuse, refactor, and test your code.

 ### Installation